 How Many People Have You Delighted Today?

 What’s important to them?
 What are their aspirations?
 What do they strive to do daily in their lives?
 What makes them happy?
 What attitudes are resonant among your most important listeners?
-It’s easy to learn definitively just by asking them – in your station’s research or even a quick poll posted on the station’s website.
+It’s easy to learn just by asking them – in your station’s research or a quick poll posted on the station’s website.

 Give yourself the latitude to explore things that seem personal.
 Do they sing out loud with the station when no one can hear them?
 Are they secretly envious of people who have the nerve to do karaoke?
-Do they ever dance around when listening to music when no one’s around?
+Do they ever dance when listening to music when no one’s around?
 Do they wish they had more time or more opportunities to do these things?